BurgerAndreas/gnn-physics/README.md

 The [original codebase](https://github.com/google-deepmind/deepmind-research/tree/master/meshgraphnets) contains for the `cylinder_flow` and `flag_simple` domains.
 It does not contain the prediction of the sizing field and the corresponding remesher.
-Out of time constraints we do not implement the sizing field and remesher either, but we leave some pseudo-code and ideas how to build both in `/sizing_field`.
+Out of time constraints we do not implement the sizing field and remesher either.

 ## Installation